Tuesday June 28

 5:00 pm – 5:45 pm CEST

-Sujata Banerjee, VMware Research
+Sujata Banerjee, VMware Research, US

 The field of networking, and in particular, software-based networking, has seen a rapid pace of innovation driven by the needs of a new generation of cloud services and applications, and has accelerated the blurring between compute and communication infrastructures.
 As exciting as these advances have been, some fundamental technical and operational challenges still remain and are getting more critical in order to support advanced real time applications in distributed edge-to-cloud infrastructures.
 Not only do these emerging applications and the hardware and software infrastructure supporting them require very stringent end-to-end performance, they also require new levels of reliability, privacy, security, trust, sustainability and manageability.
 This talk will focus on these challenges and present new research approaches and problems, including in the context of trends such as data-driven networking.